 The access of women to external sources of funds is limited as they do not generally own properties in their own name.
-Financial institutions too do not consider women in general creditworthy as they are their entrepreneurial sceptical of capabilities of women.
+Financial institutions too do not consider women in general creditworthy as they are sceptical of their entrepreneurial capabilities of women.
 They impose stringent condition which discourages women to avail themselves of loan assistance from banks.
 In this context, they are pushed to rely on their own savings and small loans from friends and relatives.

-Because of the limited funds, women entrepreneurs are not able to effectively and efficiently run and expand their business.
+business.